 Information disclosed by the Title Plan includes:

-- Details the position of boundaries.
+- Information relating to the position of boundaries.

 - Orientation indicated by way of a North point.

-- Title Number and Ordnance Survey map reference.
+- Ordnance Survey map reference.

-- The Title Plan is normally drawn to scale 1:1250.
+- The Title Plan is drawn to scale 1:1250.